Skip to content Accessibility statement

 Additional costs

-Field work is integral to your course and comprises both residential and day trips.
+Field work is integral to your course and includes both residential and day trips.
 In year 1 and 2 there are core residential and day field trips.
-The travel and accommodation costs of these trips are included in your student fees.* Optional field trips are not paid for, and you will be asked to contribute to the cost of these.
-The destination of our residential field trips are changing.
-In the first and third year they will be based in the UK; the second year trip will be at an international location.
-Previous locations include Newcastle, Whitby, Tenerife, Prague, Iceland and Austria.
+The travel and accommodation costs of these core trips are included in your student fees.
+Optional field trips are not paid for, and you will be asked to contribute to the cost of these.
+The destinations of our residential field trips do change to meet the requirements of our students, acknowledge the pressing environmental challenges we face and meet our commitment to sustainability and inclusivity.

 A reduced fee will be payable to the University of York for the placement year but you will be responsible for accommodation and travel costs for your placement.